dankorotin/ton-tutorials/2-2-addresses-and-states-2/README.md

 Now, let's add a funds transfer function to the app and write the first tests for it.
 Open the `FakeWalletApp.ts` file and add this function under the constructor:

-> **Tip**: Remember that you can always open the files from this tutorial's repository to compare them to your implementation!
+> 🛟 **Tip:** Remember that you can always open the files from this tutorial's repository to compare them to your implementation!

 ```typescript
 async transferFunds(addressString: string, amount: bigint): Promise<